HaleTom/reinforcement_learning_specialisation_notes/01-Fundamentals/notes/wk4.md

 The new policy must be different to $\pi$, else...

-If greedy-fication doesn't change $\pi$, then $\pi$ was already optimal with respect to its value function, i.e. it was already an optimal policy.
+If greedification doesn't change $\pi$, then $\pi$ was already optimal with respect to its value function, i.e. it was already an optimal policy.

 #### Use a value function for a policy to produce a better policy for a given MDP